 Keukenhof has a new theme every year

-Each year the Keukenhof Tulip festival has a different theme, and the flowers, arrangements, and activities get planned accordingly.
+The Keukenhof Tulip festival has a different theme each year, and the flowers, arrangements, and activities get planned accordingly.

 There is always a centerpiece in the flower show – made up of thousands of flowers – depicting the theme.

 In 2018, ‘Romance’ was the flower show’s theme, and in 2019, it was the ‘Flower Power.’

-The theme for 2020 and 2021 was ‘A World of Colours,’ but both the annual tulip festivals didn’t happen because of the pandemic.
+The theme for 2020 and 2021 was ‘A World of Colours,’ but the annual tulip festivals didn’t happen because of the pandemic.

 The variety of flowers is unprecedented

-At Keukenhof, visitors get to see more than 800+ different varieties of Tulips.
+At Keukenhof, visitors get to see more than 800+ varieties of Tulips.